Paul McGarry

 Overall:

-The second half of 2024 is likely to see a gradual improvement in the UK construction industry, but not without hurdles.
-Infrastructure projects and a pick-up in commercial construction should provide some buoyancy, while residential housing may see a slower recovery.
-The new Government has promised a real boost to housing but this is not without challenges.
+The second half of 2025 is likely to see a gradual improvement in the UK construction industry, but not without hurdles.
+Infrastructure projects and a pick-up in housing construction should provide some buoyancy, while commercial may see a slower recovery due to lack of business confidence.
+The Government has promised a real boost to housing but this is not without challenges.

 Facebook share